DamandeepS/QRify/readme.md

 ### Note
-Chrome might ask you to disable the Extension on next session as it using **Developer Mode**.
+Chrome might ask you to disable the Extension on next session as this is using **Developer Mode**.